compressmodels/compressmodels.github.io/_posts/2025-06-01-breast-cancer-case-study.md

 Note how the accuracies are very nearly identical between the two runs.
 We are explicitly controlling that tradeoff.
 #### Latency 🔥

-We show results for parallel latency in seconds on average for the entire dataset as well as real-time average latency in seconds for the entire dataset.
+We show results for parallel latency  on average for the entire dataset as well as real-time average latency improvement in seconds for the entire dataset.
+This is computed as `baseline_time / experimental_time` so numbers greater than 1 mean time is being saved.

 |    |   MLP Hidden Layer Size |   Parallel Improvement |   Sequential Improvement |
 |---:|------------------------:|-----------------------:|-------------------------:|